What to Expect in an Immigration Psychological Evaluation

 Clinical Interview(s)

-We conduct a clinical interview with the qualifying U.S. citizen or LPR relative via secure telehealth.
-Sessions are conducted in English, Spanish, or both.
-We use a structured interview guide tailored to your case type and waiver category.
+We conduct one or more clinical interviews with the person being evaluated by secure video (Google Meet, free, and works on any internet or phone connection).
+Sessions are conducted in English, Spanish, or both, guided by a structured interview guide tailored to your case type and waiver category.

 Step 4